 - if the request is timeout (i.e. the NF Service consumer doesn't receive any response after an implementation specific timer expires).

 The NF Service Consumer shall determine an alternative service instance as specified in clause 6.5 of 3GPP TS 23.527 [24], i.e. using Binding Indication if supported/available or the NF (service) set or service persistency info from NF profile.
 The NF Service Consumer should also consider the Load control Information and the Overload Control Information if available as specified in clauses 6.3 and 6.4 in 3GPP TS 29.500 [4] when reselecting an alternative NF service instance.

+When the AMF retries the same HTTP request, it shall set the 3gpp-Sbi-Origination-Timestamp and the 3gpp-Sbi-Sender-Timestamp header (if included) to the time when the request message is sent, i.e., these timestamps shall be different from the one when the request was originally sent.

 The SMF shall support handling repeated retries successfully.